-140 (German Literature in Translation) See Foreign Languages, German 140.
+123 (German Literature in Translation) See Foreign Languages, German 123.

-162; 164 (Studies in Hispanic Literature in Translation) See Foreign Languages, Spanish 162; 164.
+125 (Studies in Hispanic Literature in Translation) See Foreign Languages, Spanish 125.

 201 Comparative Mythology 3 credits A study of the myth-making process and of the major mythological types and themes.
-207 Classical Indian Literature 3 credits A study of ancient Indian Vedic hymns, Upanishads, prose fiction, and epic, lyric, and dramatic poetry.
-Alternates with Comparative Literature 208.
+202 (Greek and Roman Literature in Translation) 3 credits A seminar on major themes, authors and genres from the Greek and Roman world.
+Study of outstanding literary works of the Greeks and Romans in their original context, and their influence on Western culture.
+In 1988-89 the topic is Greek and Roman Comedy and Satire.
 208 The Bible as Literature 3 credits A study of the King James translation of the Bible, its intrinsic value as literature and its influence on later British and American writers.
 For comparative purposes, the course will deal briefly with other ancient Near Eastern literature.
-Alternates with Comparative Literature 207.
 209 Modernization vs. Tradition: American and Japanese Fiction in the Twentieth Century 3 credits A study of representative twentieth century novelists of Japan and the American South, with a focus on the conflict between tradition and modernization.
-225; 226 Theatre of the Western World See Performing Arts 225; 226.
+Jewish Images in Western Literature See Religious Studies 220.